shijiale0609/MacroSimGNN/README.md

 ## Model

 The [Model](./Model/) folder contains the source code to run the MacroSimGNN model.
-To develop MacroSimGNN, we refer to and modify the source code from [SimGNN](https://github.com/benedekrozemberczki/SimGNN) (specifically, the version of [be3ee61 on Jan 12, 2023](https://github.com/benedekrozemberczki/SimGNN/tree/be3ee6193a7c286336260f6479a6aee8bdc56f8c) under [GNU license](https://github.com/benedekrozemberczki/SimGNN/blob/master/LICENSE)) to process macromolecule coarse-grained graph representations.
+To develop MacroSimGNN, we refer to and modify the source code from [SimGNN](https://github.com/benedekrozemberczki/SimGNN) (specifically, the version of [be3ee61 on Jan 12, 2023](https://github.com/benedekrozemberczki/SimGNN/tree/be3ee6193a7c286336260f6479a6aee8bdc56f8c) under [GNU General Public License v3.0](https://github.com/benedekrozemberczki/SimGNN/blob/master/LICENSE)) to process macromolecule coarse-grained graph representations.
 The detailed modifications are described in [Model/README.md](./Model/README.md)

 ## Results